Last week, the South Australian Police Ombudsman called for a constable’s police powers to be revoked in the interests of public safety.

 Footage of the assault

-The footage shows Constable Schwarz forcefully striking Chris Mackie twice with his baton, before turning to hit Shaun Jones three times with the weapon.
+The footage shows the constable forcefully striking Chris Mackie twice with his baton, before turning to hit Shaun Jones three times with the weapon.
 Both men are lying on the ground when they are repeatedly struck.

 After more police officers arrived at the scene, the two homeless men were taken to Adelaide City Watchhouse and charged with assault and resisting arrest.
 Shortly afterwards, one of the men was rushed to hospital with chest pains.